se-edu/se-book/codeQuality/nameWell/introduction/text.md

 Proper naming improves the readability.
 It also reduces bugs caused by ambiguities regarding the intent of a variable or method.

+> There are only two hard things in Computer Science: cache invalidation and naming things. <sub>-- Phil Karlton</sub>

 </div>

 <div id="extras">